aldefouw/redcap_cypress_docker/README.md

 *REDCap Source is only available to those with access via the REDCap Community site due to licensing requirements.

-### SSH Key needed

-You will need to configure an SSH key on Github for this process to work correctly.

-For more information, please consult GitHub's SSH documentation here: https://docs.github.com/en/authentication/connecting-to-github-with-ssh

 ### Software Prerequisites:
 - Visual Studio Code
 - Git